-One of the great social-cultural plagues of our time is the universally spread opportunism of the educated classes known as Political Correctness.
-It proclaims itself a brave and uncompromising defender of freedom of speech, and an equally fervent enemy of all forms of censorship.
+One of the social-cultural plagues of our time is the universally spread opportunism of the educated classes known as Political Correctness.
+It proclaims itself as a brave and uncompromising defender of freedom of speech, and an equally fervent enemy of all forms of censorship.
 While this would be entirely admirable, in reality this freedom is limited to itself.

 While one is free to promulgate an unrestricted freedom of expression everywhere, problems arise when it comes to basic, day-to-day tolerance for dissenting views.
 These same people who claim to so cherish freedom see fit to castigate any utterance not in accord with their own interpretation of freedom.